 The event will be marshalled, however roads will NOT be closed and therefore for your safety and the safety of other participants you must abide AT ALL TIMES with the Highway Code and the instructions of police/marshals around the course, including stopping if necessary.
 As part of their entry into this event participants agree to ride safely with consideration for others and also declare that their cycle is well maintained and in good working order.
 They also agree to follow the instructions given by event officials on the day.

 Please be aware that by registering you authorise Sue Ryder to process your personal and sensitive personal data in accordance with the Data Protection Act 1998 for the purposes of this event only.
-By signing the registration form or registering online, you agree to Sue Ryder using your personal and sensitive personal data for the purposes outlined above.
-Learn more at www.sueryder.org/privacy.
+By signing the registration form or clicking on the on-line entry, you agree to Sue Ryder using your personal and sensitive personal data for the purposes outlined above.